Tools ~ Classical Vocabulary

 Add a new word / description set

-An item can be added at any position in the list.
-The added item ‘pushes down’ all the items that come after it.
-So remember first to select the word that must FOLLOW the new word; then type over it the new word, together with the new meaning / description in the panel below it, and click Add (or press Ctrl+I).
-The item which you just typed over is NOT overwritten, but is ‘pushed down’ to make room for the new item.
+A word can be added at any position in the list.
+The added word will always FOLLOW the word that currently appears in the Word box.
+Type the new word over the current word, together with the new meaning / description in the panel below it, and click Add (or press Ctrl+I).
+The word which you typed over will NOT be overwritten (it will remain in the same position in the list), and the new word will be inserted after (i.e. below) it.
 Click the Save button.

 Note that the words are synchronised with their meanings / descriptions.
 BOTH must be filled in before the item as a whole can be added and saved.